cdluminate/ProdL/ProdL.md

 Mosh is not a default part of linux server installation.
 The user may have to install the client and the server software on proper machines.

+### 0.7.3.
+Graphical solutions such as VNC and RDP

+These solutions are fancy and, of course, have a much smoother and less steep learning curve.
+I think these solutions are generally less robust than text-based SSH solution, because (1) they have many vulnerabilities (CVEs); (2) they requires much higher network bandwidth to function properly compared to SSH; (3) they are not scalable to a computer cluster or multiple remote servers.
+My suggestion is: use these on your preference, if it does not prevent you from improving productivity.

 ### 0.8.
 Software Engineering

 Functional programming.